Nota-NetsPresso/netspresso-trainer/docs/components/data.md

 ### Semantic segmentation

-To train a semantic segmentation model using NetsPresso Trainer, **the data must be in following formats**:
+To train a semantic segmentation model using NetsPresso Trainer, **the data must be in the following formats**:

 - For each training image, there must be a label file (image) indicating the original image and the class index of each pixel of the image.
 - Users must create an image and label directory under the root directory and put the corresponding files in each directory.